-According to my good friend (and fellow sales nerd) Todd Caponi, author of The Transparency Sale and the upcoming The Transparent Sales Leader, economic expansion and contraction is normal.
+According to my good friend (and fellow sales nerd) Todd Caponi, author of The Transparency Sale and The Transparent Sales Leader, economic expansion and contraction is normal.

 History tells us massive inflation and uncertainty follows explosive economic growth.
-It happened in the early 1920s during WW1 and the Spanish Flu, just like it’s occurring now, post-pandemic.
+It happened in the early 1920s during WWI and the Spanish Flu, just like it’s occurring now, post-pandemic.

 These ups and downs are a normal part of business (and the human experience).